 - If you’re driving in extremely thick fog, roll down all of your windows so that you can hear other vehicles around you.

-- If you can’t see the road’s edge due to fog, pull off on the right and turn on your hazard warning lights.
+- If you can’t see the road’s edge due to fog, pull off on the left and turn on your hazard warning lights.
 Don’t start driving again until you can see.

 - If you are caught in a thunderstorm, pull off the road into an open area and away from trees (to avoid a lightning strike).